Community Health Worker Leadership Committee

 • Inform the CHW role in COVID-19 response and equitable recovery

-In the spring of 2021, Washington State Department of Health (DOH) supported the creation of a Recruitment and Selection Committee.
+In the spring of 2021, the Washington State Department of Health (DOH) supported the creation of a Recruitment and Selection Committee.

 This Committee included CHWs and sector representatives selected through an application process.
 This Committee developed the criteria and process for selecting CHW Leadership Committee members.
 The first CHW Leadership Committee meeting was held in October 2021, and the group continues to meet monthly.